Dima-369/Gira-X/README.md

-#### Let us pray together to Jesus Christ and let us juice celery as instructed by Medical Medium 🙂
+Let us pray together to Jesus Christ.

+Let us follow Medical Medium's knowledge to heal this body and drink celery juice.

+---

+**May the Lord bless you!**